-The muscles and lungs keep maturing, and #baby now weighs about 1.35kg and measures about 38 cm in height — the size of a guava.
+The muscles and lungs keep maturing, and Your Baby now weighs about 1.35kg and measures about 38 cm in height — the size of a guava.

-Getting stronger: #baby is much more active in kicking and stretching, and you may be feeling jabs and pokes from the little elbows and knees.
+Getting stronger: Your Baby is much more active in kicking and stretching, and you may be feeling jabs and pokes from the little elbows and knees.
 The movements are probably getting more vigorous and less erratic than before.